fuzzbient/sitemonitor/README.md

 **sitemonitor.security.provider.XTrustProvider** Change the static configuration to limit verify by hostname if desired.

+**Directories To Add:** Create a logs directory and a db directory under the application's home directory (where you've placed the jar to run).

 Two system properties are expected on startup (mail host and from email address).

 ```bash